ems-project/ems-project.github.io/elasticms-cli/parameters.md

 ### EMS_STORE_DATA_SERVICES

 Define (JSON format) the store data services, in the priority order.
 See the [Stora Data documentation](../recipes/store-data.md) for more details.
 By default, the store data functionalities are disabled.

+## CLI variables

+### EMSCLI_TIKA_PATH

+Path to the Tika JAR.
+Default `/opt/bin/tika.jar`.
+If your are using a elasticMS CLI, a Tika jar is included.
+From version 5.6.